Lunchtime Streets has arrived!

-The closure will start at Carey Street going up to Southampton Buildings.
-This space, reclaimed from vehicles, will be transformed into an outdoor picnic area with a variety of information stands and food stalls.
-The attached presentation shows how the street will be dressed.
+This space, reclaimed from vehicles, will be transformed into an outdoor picnic area with a variety of information stands, live music and food stalls.
+Click here for the event programme.

 This website is brought to you by the Chancery Lane Association (CLA).
 For more information please contact email@example.com.